shinheechae/shinheechae/README.md

 ### Hey there, I'm Shinhee Chae!🙋🏻‍♀️

-- I am currently taking a Web Dev course at DCI.
+- I'm currently taking a Web Dev course at DCI aiming for MERN stack.
-- Based in Berlin, I love to explore different cultures.
+- So far I've learned to speak HTML5, CSS3 and JS.
+In my repos, you'll find my projects done with VanillaJs and ReactJs.
+I am also familiar with Bootstrap and Material-UI.
-- Sharing ideas via GH would be awesome!🤟🏻
+- I recently started a back-end course.
+Sharing ideas would be awesome!🤟🏻
-- Sunday 10K would be a great chance to get to know each other, join me🏃‍♀️!
+- Or Sunday 10K would be a great chance to get to know each other, so join me anytime🏃‍!
+- Drop me a line: shinheechae@gmail.com